Anna and the King | 1999

 King Mongkut’s Grand Palace was recreated at a secret location, but part of the palace was filmed in Rumah Besar Papan, a Mandailing mansion in Papan, about ten miles from Ipoh.
 Filming also took place at Langkawi Island and Shah Alam, Selangor.

 ‘Bangkok Harbour’ is Swettenham Pier, Penang Harbour.
 The temple, where Tuptim (Bai Ling) is captured by palace guards is Khoo Kongsi clan temple.
-Anna and Prince Chulalongkorn find the slave in chains in Syed Alatas Mansion, 128 Armenian Street, the 1860s house of an Arab trader from Sumatra, and one of the best examples of an upper-class Muslim residence from the period, is now the premises of the Penang Heritage Centre.
+Anna and Prince Chulalongkorn find the slave in chains in Syed Al-Attas Mansion, 128 Armenian Street, the 1860s house of Syed Mohammad Al-Attas, an Arab trader from Sumatra, and one of the best examples of an upper-class Muslim residence from the period.
+It now houses the Penang Islamic Museum.